jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 https://vitalguardai.com/Code_Manual_Code_Map_V43_8.html

-If there are any questions or requests, I would be more than happy to assist and cooperate in any way I can.
+If you have any questions or requests, I would be happy to cooperate at any time.
 All core concepts, architectural decisions, and system designs were created by me, while AI was used solely as a tool to assist with implementation.
 Ultimately, I believe the value of a project lies not merely in the act of writing code, but in the architecture, vision, and design that form its foundation.